hiroshiban/hiroshiban/README.md

 - **Research Theme:** Our research group has been looking for people who are interested in exploring the wonders of the human brain, especially visual information processing mechanisms.
 While stereoscopic vision and VR are listed in the Self-Introduction above as our main research themes, we are open to other topics as well, as long as they are interesting!
 It is preferred if applicants have any research experience in the fields of psychology, neuroscience, or information science, but we do not seriously require any detailed background.
 Rather, it is more essential that you are not afraid of programming, etc. (No experience is necessary, but your ***interest*** is important) and that you have ***passion***.
 Please do not hesitate to contact us.
 - **Research Target:** For those who are interested in modalities other than vision and who wish to pursue them, I am so sorry but I am afraid that I may not be able to provide appropriate guidance due to my limited knowledge and experience.
 Nevertheless, if you have a strong will to pursue your own research topic, even when you have to do it by yourself with lesser supports, if you need our research facilities and environment to pursue them, and if we can offer you some benefits, we will be happy to assist you.
 - **Language Skill:** The ability to communicate smoothly with other people in Japanese is desirable, but is not necessarily.
 We are happy to assist people who can only speak English with the help of our research assistants who can fluently translate between English and Japanese.
 If you are thus able to communicate at least in English, please do not worry at all about your Japanese language communication skills.
 - **Research Strategy and Environment:** Each member is expected to work on his/her own research theme, but I don't want to isolate individual projects (I mean that you will not be solely responsible for your own research alone); ideally, I would like to establish a system in which you and the other students/researchers work flexibly and cooperatively with each other.
-The research group will provide all the necessary space (desks), computers (PCs), experimental and measurement equipment, and stimulus presentation equipment for conducting research.
+The research group will provide all the necessary spaces (your own desk and places for discussion etc), computers (PCs), hardwares/softwares for stimulus presentation and  response-etc measurement devices for your research projects.
 In spite of the current severe situation where budgets for basic research are continuously being cut, our research group will make every effort to cover at least the expenses necessary to carry out experiments.
 - **Finally**, if you have any questions, please do not hesitate and feel free to contact us anytime.
 We really look forward to meeting our future students and collaborators.